skrepr/ansible-role-deploy/.github/SECURITY.md

 ## Security

-Skrepr takes all security bugs in `your_application_here` seriously.
+Skrepr takes all security bugs in `ansible-role-deploy` seriously.
-Thank you for improving the security of `your_application_here`.
+Thank you for improving the security of `ansible-role-deploy`.
 We appreciate your efforts and responsible disclosure.

 If you believe you have found a security vulnerability in any skrepr-owned repository, please report it to us as described below.